 There’s nothing more unseemly than peeling paint or badly worn out siding on a house.
-We’ve all heard the suggestion that first impressions matter and when it comes to the exterior appearance of your home, that couldn’t be more true! 😉
+We’ve all heard the suggestion that first impressions matter and when it comes to the exterior appearance of your home, that couldn’t be truer! 😉

 If your siding needs replacing, it’s best to do it as soon as possible.
 This is a job that is probably best left to professionals, unless it’s something you’ve done before, and you happen to have all the necessary tools including metal trim break, ladders and platforms, plus a handy and reliable friend willing to help. 😉

-On average, foam-backed vinyl siding will cost between $5.00 and $10.00 per square foot installed on a simple single-story house.
-So, for a typical house requiring some 2,000 sq. ft. of siding installed, your total cost will be between $10,000 and $20,000 for materials and labor.
+On average, foam-backed vinyl siding will cost between $7.50 and $12.50 per square foot installed on a simple single-story house.
+So, for a typical house requiring about 2,000 sq. ft. or 20 “squares” of vinyl siding installed, your total cost will be between $15,000 and $25,000 for materials and labor.

 In addition to the cost of the job, you may also have to pay for the removal and disposal of the old siding.
 Lastly, you will need to take into the account the cost of obtaining a building permit from your local town hall.
 This cost will vary depending on your location.